biendltb/image-generation/README.md

 # Query images from ImageNet
-Displaying images from ImageNet using Python Tkinter
+Displaying images from Microsoft COCO using Python Tkinter